aidanjrauscher/browser-timezone-conversions/README.md

 # browser-timezone-conversions

-A set of JavaScript functions to handle help resolve timezone-related issues on the client-side.
+A set of JavaScript functions to handle help resolve timezone-related issues for client-side timing.

 ### toLocal.js
 Functions to convert a given time or date into the client's timezone.